Mann sitzt auf Bank mit Möwe

 How can I protect myself from parrot disease?

 Regular cleaning of bird cages and accessories, strict hand hygiene when handling (domestic) animals, especially when handling bird droppings and sick animals.
-People with weakened immune systems or existing respiratory diseases should be particularly careful.
+People with a weakened immune system or existing respiratory illnesses should be particularly careful.

 Telephone advice

-If you have flu-like symptoms after contact with birds, we recommend that you consult your family doctor.
+If you have flu-like symptoms after coming into contact with birds, we recommend that you consult your family doctor.

 (CHF 3.00/min. from the start of the consultation)